Read a particle stack

 .

-These abstract interfaces are part of the cryojax
+This abstract interface are part of the cryojax

 public API!